megaease/easeprobe/README.md

 >
 > Windows platforms do not support syslog as notification method.

 Check the [Notification Configuration](./docs/Manual.md#78-notification-configuration) to see how to configure it.

 ## 1.3 Report

 - **SLA Report Notify**.
-EaseProbe would send the daily, weekly, or monthly SLA report.
+EaseProbe would send the daily, weekly, or monthly SLA report using the defined **`notify:`** methods.
 - **SLA Live Report**.
 The EaseProbe would listen on the `0.0.0.0:8181` port by default.
-And you can access the Live SLA report by the following URL: HTML: `http://localhost:8181/`& JSON: `http://localhost:8181/api/v1/sla`
+By accessing this service you will be provided with Live SLA report either as HTML at `http://localhost:8181/` or as JSON at `http://localhost:8181/api/v1/sla`
 - **SLA Data Persistence**.
-The SLA data would be persisted in `$CWD/data/data.yaml` by default.
-If you want to configure the path, you can do it in the `settings` section.
+The SLA data will be persisted in `$CWD/data/data.yaml` by default.
+You can configure this path by editing the `settings` section of your configuration file.

 For more information, please check the [Global Setting Configuration](./docs/Manual.md#79-global-setting-configuration)